Search Results for

 idpsync_18

-After updating the information, click on Save and close button to save the changes.
-Or you can click on Cancel button to discard the changes.
+After updating the information, click the Save and close button to save the changes, or click the Cancel button to discard them.

 Delete attribute claim

-To delete attribute claim, first, click on the Delete button
+To delete an attribute claim, first click the Delete button.

 idpsync_19

-Then, a confirmation dialog will be displayed.
-If you select the Yes button, the config will be deleted immediately.
-If you select the No button, the deletion will be cancelled.
+Then, a confirmation dialog is displayed.
+If you select the Yes button, the config is deleted immediately.
+If you select the No button, the deletion is cancelled.

 idpsync_20